 For excused absences, two school days will be allowed to make up the work for each day missed with a maximum of ten (10) days allowed to make up work.
-Students who will be absent for a school activity should make arrangements with their teachers prior to the absence.
+Students who will be absent for a school activity must make arrangements with their teachers prior to the absence.
 If requested, assignments will be prepared for students who are ill.
 If parents and /or students request assignments, the school should be contacted by no later than 9 a.m.
-A student will be considered truant until a parent/guardian contacts the school.
-After two days with no parent or guardian contact, the absence will be considered unexcused.
+A student will be considered absent until a parent/guardian contacts the school.
+After two days with no parent or guardian contact, the absence will be considered unexcused even if the absence would otherwise be excused.

 If a student is absent, a parent or guardian must call the Seward High School office that day with the reason for the absence.
 The call must be made each day a student is absent, unless other arrangements have been made, such as pre-arranged absences or an extended period of absence for the same cause.
-Please notify the office before 9:00 A.M.
-For the student to be considered excused and not have the absence count against the maximum allowable absences, additional verification will be required.

 As required by law, excessive absences will be turned over to the Seward County Attorney's office.
-Excessive absences include all excused and unexcused absences.
+Excessive absences include all excused and unexcused absences consistent with board policy.